Ratul-Saha-003/Fam-Backend-Assignment/README.md

 ## Features Implemented

 ### Basic Requirements
-- **Periodic YouTube Data Fetching:** The server runs a background thread that calls the YouTube API every 10 seconds using the most recently validated API key.
+- **Periodic YouTube Data Fetching:** The server runs a background thread that calls the YouTube API every 10 minutes(can be changed) using the most recently validated API key.
 It stores new videos in the SQLite DB.
 - **Video Storage:** It saves the title, description, published date, thumbnail URL, and channel title with proper indexing.
 - **Paginated GET API:** An endpoint `/videos` returns the stored video list sorted by published datetime in descending order.